qzcl-maintainer/adguard/README.md

-# adguard
-A Docker Compose Template for AdGuard

 # AdGuard Docker Compose Setup

 This repository provides a Docker Compose configuration for spinning up an AdGuard container with DNS & DHCP services.
 AdGuard acts as an effective blocklist manager for ads, trackers, and other unwanted web elements.